top of page

 What is the difference between the community coalition and the Houston Livestock Show and Rodeo?

-501(c)(3) operates for charitable, religious, educational, or preventative purposes.
+HLSR as a 501(c)(3) operates for charitable, educational, or preventative purposes.
 Donations made to these organizations are tax-deductible for the donors.
 These organizations are prohibited from any political or lobbying work.
 They may engage in limited advocacy work related to their mission.

-The HLSR Community Coalition is a 501(c)(4) non-profit organization that has a broader purpose and operates exclusively to promote social welfare.
-The HLSRCC advocates for the Houston Livestock Show and Rodeo's future to ensure long-term viability and year-round impact.
+HLSRCC is a 501(c)(4) non-profit organization that has a broader purpose and operates exclusively to promote social welfare.
 It has more flexibility in activities and is allowed to engage in lobbying and limited political campaigns activities to further its purpose.
 Donations to a 501(c)(4) non-profit organization are not tax deductible as a charitable contribution.
+As always, consult a tax professional for tax advice.

 What can a 501(c)(4) organization do?